 In the three years that the FRPDF has been implemented, signs of success are several.
 Inspired by this scheme, faculty members in different disciplines, of all designations, have invested a great deal of time, energy, and thoughts in different kinds of research activities.
-They have set up specialised laboratories, with cutting-edge instrumentation, procured books and journals, attended and participated in conferences all over the world, used rare library and archival resources of special collections, or conducted fieldwork.
+They have set up specialised laboratories, with cutting edge instrumentation, procured books and journals, attended and participated in conferences all over the world, used rare library and archival resources of special collections, or conducted fieldwork.
 Collectively FRPDF grant set in motion vibrant culture of research in the University global intellectual exposures.
 This has contributed to their teaching, in the form of introduction of the best and most contemporary thoughts in the form of new courses in different disciplines.
 It has also contributed to their research, as they have published in high impact-factor international journals, and brought out books from the finest publishers, and become part of some of the most cutting-edge book series of international publishing houses.
 They have also organised conferences, special lectures, workshops and other similar academic activities, using these funds, thereby building networks with the best scholars in their fields, and making the university visible on the global map of learning.
-The fund has contributed to research resources by bringing in much needed books and equipment to the institution.
+4. Problems Encountered and Resources Required In view of the costly requirements of research in both the social and natural sciences, more funds are required to maintain the excitement and positive effects of this scheme.
+As learning becomes more specialised and interdisciplinary at the highest level, resources necessary to pursue such learning, like specialised databases, computer applications, instruments, books, and other items, can only be obtained if an enlargement of the FRPDF funds are made possible.
+Moreover, to house these facilities of research, the university needs more, and efficiently-designed physical space.
+Also, more and more time is required to be involved in such levels of research, which it is difficult to find, given that in most of the departments all faculty positions have not yet been filled.
+Therefore, the augmentation of funds, space, and personnel is critically required to keep up the beneficial effects of this great innovation at Presidency University.